 Security Clearance: This position requires either no security clearance, or a Department of Energy (DOE) L-level or Q-level clearance depending on the particular assignment.

 If you are selected and a security clearance is required, we will initiate a Federal background investigation to determine if you meet eligibility requirements for access to classified information or matter.
 In addition, all L or Q cleared employees are subject to random drug testing.
 L and Q-level clearances require U.S. citizenship.
 If you hold multiple citizenships (U.S. and another country), you may be required to renounce your non-U.S. citizenship before a DOE L or Q clearance will be processed/granted.

 If no security clearance is required, but your assignment is longer than 179 days cumulatively within a calendar year, you must go through the Personal Identity Verification process.
 This process includes completing an online background investigation form and receiving approval of the background check.
 (This process does not apply to foreign nationals.)

 Note: This is a one year Postdoctoral appointment with the possibility of extension to a maximum of three years.
-Eligible candidates are recent PhDs within five years of the month of the degree award at time of hire date.
+Eligible candidates are those who have been awarded a PhD at time of hire date.